-multipliers, with the full participation of organizations and staff federations as well as a task force on the review of the conceptual framework of the post adjustment index methodology, composed of statisticians nominated by organizations, staff federations and the Commission, as well as top-level consultants in the field of economics and price statistics.
-The latter produced a report on a wide array of technical and procedural issues, covering, in general terms, elements disputed by the Geneva statisticians.
+Retaining an independent expert to examine the methodology was a step toward a comprehensive review that was subsequently launched and which includes establishing a working group on operational rules governing the determination of post adjustment multipliers, with the full participation of organizations and staff federations as well as a task force on the review of the conceptual framework of the post adjustment index methodology, composed of statisticians nominated by organizations, staff federations and the Commission, as well as top-level consultants in the field of economics and price statistics.
+The latter produced report on a wide array of technical and procedural issues, covering, in general terms, elements disputed by the Geneva statisticians.
 The ICSC report for 2019 shows, in particular, that the problem of generalized decreases in the post adjustment index attributable to methodological change is taken very seriously and neutralizing such effects are to be addressed either through a compensatory mechanism on a no-gain, no-loss basis, or through statistical solutions formed in the same context of statistical methodology in which it originated.
-The results are to be applied in the 2021 round of surveys.
+The results are to be

-112. Everything considered: the nature of the entitlement, consistency of procedure with internal rules ("approved methodology"), high complexity, multiple alternatives and absence of outright arbitrariness in the methodology, mitigation applied and, above all, the temporary character of the modification, the ICSC decision does not disclose unreasonableness in the sense of risking deterioration of the international civil service.
+131. Everything considered: the nature of the entitlement, consistency of procedure with internal rules ("approved methodology"), high complexity, multiple alternatives and absence of outright arbitrariness in the methodology, mitigation applied and, above all, the temporary character of the modification, the ICSC decision does not disclose unreasonableness in the sense of risking deterioration of the international civil service.
 This Tribunal concedes that the application of rights construct would pose more stringent requirements as to the quality and stability of the methodology and could have brought about a different conclusion.

-Whether there is a normative conflict with the principle of equality in remuneration
+Whether there is a normative conflict with the principle of equality in remuneration applied in the 2021 round of surveys.